CBIIT/FrESCO-Framework-for-Exploring-Scalable-Computational-Oncology/new_README.md

 Researchers interested in producing realistic synthetic clinical data.

 ## Usability
-Users must provide their own input data of discrete/categorical variables only.
-SYNDATA includes scripts to prepare an example dataset.

-To utilize FrESCO, users must have experience with Python and be familiar with the methods listed above to set the parameters appropriately.
+To utilize FrESCO, users should have experience with Python and deep learning to set the model parameters appropriately.

 A GPU-powered computer would allow faster execution of FrESCO.